zhu-xlab/ML4Earth-Hackathon-2023/README.md

 The inputs to a hydraulic simulation include an elevation map, initial conditions,  boundary conditions, and the rainfall conditions in the Pakistan study region.

 ## Topographical data
-Specifically, a high-resolution (30 m) forest and buildings removed Copernicus digital elevation model from COPDEM30  is required for flood simulation.
+A high-resolution (30 m) forest and buildings removed Copernicus digital elevation model from COPDEM30  is required for flood simulation.
 A bilinear interpolation technique is implemented to downsample the DEM by a factor of 16 (480m).

 ##  Gridded Manning coefficient
 Land cover information is useful for estimating and adjusting friction coefficients in Floodcast.